-The following discussion is intended to convey management's perspective on our financial condition and results of operations for the financial year ended March 31, 2023 and financial year ended March 31, 2022, and for the financial year ended March 31, 2021.
-One should read the following discussion and analysis of our financial condition and results of operations in conjunction with our section titled "Financial Statements" and the chapter titled "Financial Information" on page 166 of the Draft Red Herring Prospectus.
-This discussion contains forward-looking statements and reflects our current views with respect to future events and our financial performance and involves numerous risks and uncertainties, including, but not limited to, those described in the section entitled "Risk Factors" on page 20 of this Draft Red Herring Prospectus.
+The following discussion is intended to convey management's perspective on our financial condition and results of operations for the financial year ended March 31, 2021.
+One should read the following discussion and analysis of our financial condition and results of operations in conjunction with our section titled "Financial Statements" and the chapter titled "Financial Information" on page 172 of the Red Herring Prospectus.
+This discussion contains forward-looking statements and reflects our current views with respect to future events and our financial performance and involves numerous risks and uncertainties, including, but not limited to, those described in the section entitled "Risk Factors" on page 21 of this Red Herring Prospectus.
+Actual results could differ materially from those contained in any forward-looking statements and for further details regarding forward-looking statements, kindly refer the chapter titled "Forward-Looking Statements" on page 16 of this Red Herring Prospectus.
 Unless otherwise stated, the financial information of our Company used in this section has been derived from the Restated Financial Information.
 Our financial year ends on March 31 of each year.
 Accordingly, unless otherwise stated, all references to a particular financial year are to the 12-month period ended March 31 of that year.

 In this section, unless the context otherwise requires, any reference to "we", "us" or "our" refers to Cellecor Gadgets Limited, our Company.
-Unless otherwise indicated, financial information included herein are based on our Restated Financial Statements for Financial Years 2023, 2022 & 2021 included in this Draft Red Herring Prospectus beginning on page 166 of this Draft Red Herring Prospectus.
+Unless otherwise indicated, financial information included herein are based on our Restated Financial Statements for Financial Years 2023, 2022 & 2021 included in this Red Herring Prospectus beginning on page 172 of this Red Herring Prospectus.